15+ DIY Shiplap Fireplace Ideas

 Vertical shiplap over the fireplace

-Vertical shiplap fireplace boards are a fantastic way to add unexpected interest add height to a small room.
+Vertical shiplap fireplace boards instantly adds unexpected interest and height to a small room.
 This homeowner covered an old brick fireplace with modern concrete and attached shiplap over the mantel.
 By Cherished Bliss.

 Shiplap fireplace with TV

-The design simplicity of this DIY shiplap fireplace wall feature creates a lot of impact in this living room by Abbotts at Home.
-Their flat screen TV is mounted cleanly (with cables hidden in the wall behind the shiplap).
+The design simplicity of this DIY shiplap fireplace wall creates a lot of impact in this living room by Abbotts at Home.
+Their flat screen TV blends cleanly with the wall (cables are hidden behind the shiplap).

-Charleston Crafted removed a small builder-grade fireplace surround and replaced it with shiplap wall fireplace spanning the entire wall and topped off with crown moulding.
-The custom tile look was achieved with tile stickers over granite.
+Charleston Crafted removed a small builder-grade fireplace surround and expanded it with shiplap across the entire wall and topped it off with crown moulding.
+Tile stickers over the granite completed the custom-built feel.

-This shiplap fireplace is recessed and painted blue (Distance SW 6243) in a distinctive chevron pattern.
-Designed by @fixitcontracting Instagram.
+This recessed fireplace is painted blue (Distance Sherwin Williams 6243) with shiplap placed in a bold, distinctive chevron pattern.
+Designed by @fixitcontracting.

-Pro tip: Shiplap wood composition varies.
-Common wood materials are plywood, pine or MDF (Medium Density Fiberboard).
-The type of wood depends on the look you want (rustic or modern, the board width, and your budget).
+Pro tip: Common shiplap wood compositions are plywood, pine or MDF (Medium Density Fiberboard).
+Choose based on your decor style and budget (pine for a rustic texture; MDF for a smooth modern look).
 Buying the wood precut vs cutting it yourself also affects the price.

-If you have a big blank wall and no fireplace at all, then these DIY ideas are for you.
+If you have a big blank wall and no fireplace, create one!
+These DIY shiplap fireplace ideas show you how easy it is.

-Megan and Aaron at Healthy Grocery Girl installed an electric fireplace, built a frame around it, and placed 9.5" wide shiplap around the fireplace clear up to the ceiling.
-This adds a beautiful modern look and cozy feel to the living room.
+Megan and Aaron at Healthy Grocery Girl installed an electric insert, built a frame, and placed wide white shiplap around the fireplace up to the ceiling.
+This added a beautiful modern and cozy aesthetic to the living room.

-Harbor and Pine also added a fireplace to an existing board and batten wall.
-The first step was to decide on the size of the insert so they could frame around it.
-Since they loved the existing board and batten, they decided shiplap placed vertically on the surround would complement the look.
-Paint is Pure White SW 7005.
+Harbor and Pine paired a new electric fireplace with an existing board and batten wall.
+Since they loved the board and batten, they decided shiplap placed vertically on the surround would complement the look.
+Painted Pure White SW 7005.

-Last but not least, take a look at this cute faux fireplace!
+Finally, take a look at this cute faux shiplap fireplace!
 Made with untreated cedar wood, this small budget-conscious project added big style to an otherwise plain living room.
 Built by Deeply Southern Home.

-Pro tip: You can see from these examples that shiplap comes in a variety of widths and you can even mix widths for a custom design.
-The width you choose depends primarily on the look you love most; the most popular choice is 6 inches wide.
+Pro tip: Shiplap comes in many widths and you can even mix sizes for a custom designer look.
+The width you choose depends primarily on the look you love most; the most popular width is 6 inches.

 P.S.
 What if I told you there's a whole new (and way easier) way to decorate your home—without the overwhelm, indecision, or endless Pinterest scrolling.